-Maybe half of everything one needs to know about photogrpahy!
+Maybe half of everything one needs to know about photography!

 Anatomy of a digital camera

-From a top-end large format Hasselblad camera (doing a professional model shoot) to the tiny camera on an inexpensive smartphone, both have the identical basic anatomy: a lens, aperture ring, shutter, and a digital image capture.
+From a top-end large format Hasselblad camera (doing a professional model shoot) to the tiny camera on an inexpensive smartphone, both have the identical basic anatomy: a lens, aperture ring, shutter, and an image capture.
 The same applies to a movie camera.

-— 35mm or less is a wide ange lens
+— 35mm or less is a wide angle lens

 — 50mm is “pretty normal”